Army APFT Standards: What You Need to Know to Pass the Test

 Test Conditions and Regulations

-FM 7-22 outlines the proper form and counting procedures for each event.
+FM 7-22 outlines the correct form and counting procedures for each event, with graders needing proper training and certification to ensure accurate scoring.

 Exceptions and Profiles

-Common alternatives include the 2.5-mile walk, 800-yard swim, or 6.2-mile bicycle ride.
+Common alternatives include a 2.5-mile walk, an 800-yard swim, or a 6.2-mile bicycle ride.

 Holistic Approach to Soldier Fitness